Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

       - **Home**: Resets the Embedding Viewer zoom level **Tip**:
     - Use dual monitors to assess selected annotations in Annotation Viewer, in the Annotation Window

-- **Sample**:
-  - **Sample Annotations**: Automatically generate Patch annotations
-    - **Sampling Method**: Choose between Random, Stratified Random, or Uniform distribution
-    - **Number of Annotations**: Specify how many annotations to generate
-    - **Annotation Size**: Set the size of the generated patch annotations
-    - **Label As**: Choose which label to assign to generated annotations
-    - **Apply Options**: Apply sampling to current image, filtered images, previous/next images, or all images
-    - **Exclude Regions**: Option to prevent sampling in areas with existing annotations
-    - **Margins**: Define image boundary constraints for sampling:
-      - Set margins in pixels or percentage
-      - Configure different values for top, right, bottom, and left edges
-      - Annotations will only be placed within these margins

-- **Tile**:
-  - **Tile Manager**: Pre-compute multiple tiles / work areas for selected images
-  - **Tile Batch Inferece**: Apply inference on all imagues with tiles / work areas
-  - **Tile Dataset**: Tile existing Classification, Detection or Segmention datasets using `yolo-tiling`

-- **CoralNet**:
-  - **Authenticate**: Authenticate with CoralNet
-    - Enter your CoralNet username and password to access your sources
-    - Authentication is required before downloading any CoralNet data
-  - **Download**: Download data from CoralNet
-    - **Source ID**: Enter the Source ID (or multiple IDs separated by commas)
-    - **Output Directory**: Select where to save downloaded files
-    - **Download Options**: Choose what to download:
-      - Metadata: Source information and settings
-      - Labelset: All available labels from the source
-      - Annotations: Point annotations with their labels
-      - Images: Original images from the source
-    - **Parameters**: Configure download settings:
-      - Image Fetch Rate: Time between image downloads (seconds)
-      - Image Fetch Break Time: Pause duration between batches (seconds)
-    - **Debug Mode**: Toggle headless browser mode for troubleshooting

-- **Machine Learning**:
-  - **Merge Datasets**: Merge multiple Classification datasets
-  - **Tune Model**: Identify ideal hyperparameter values before fully training a model
-  - **Train Model**: Train a machine learning model
-  - **Evaluate Model**: Evaluate a trained model
-  - **Optimize Model**: Convert model format
-  - **Deploy Model**: Make predictions using a trained model
-  - **Batch Inference**: Perform batch inferences
-  - **Video Inference**: Perform inferencing on videos in real-time, view analytics

-- **SAM**:
-  - **Deploy Predictor**: Deploy `EdgeSAM`, `MobileSAM`, `SAM`, etc, to use interactively (points, box)
-  - **Deploy Generator**: Deploy `FastSAM` to automatically segment the image
-  - **Batch Inference**: Perform batch inferencing using `FastSAM`

-- **See Anything (YOLOE)**:
-  - **Deploy Predictor**: Deploy a `YOLOE` model to use interactively within the same image
-  - **Deploy Generator**: Deploy a `YOLOE` model to use like a detector / segmentor, referencing other images' annotations
-    - Select the `YOLOE` model, parameters, and load it
-    - Choose a reference label, then select the image(s) containing reference annotations (must be rectangles or polygons)
-    - Generate visual prompt encodings (VPEs) from reference images / annotations (save and show if needed)
-    - Use the loaded model w/ VPEs on new images, or work areas, and with batch inferencing
-  - **Batch Inference**: Perform batch inferencing using loaded `YOLOE` generator

-- **Transformers**:
-  - **Deploy Model**: Deploy a foundational model
-    - Models Available: `Grounding DINO`, `OWLViT`
-  - **Batch Inference**: Perform batch inferences

 ## Tool Bar Tools
 - **Select Tool**: After selecting the tool